michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0154.md

 - v: return in thought or speech to something
 - v: have recourse to
 ### Family
-recur: recured, recurred, recurrence, recurrent, recurring, recurs+;recurrence: recurrences;recurrent: recurrently;recurring: recurringly
+- recur: recured, recurred, recurrence, recurrent, recurring, recurs+
+- recurrence: recurrences
+- recurrent: recurrently
+- recurring: recurringly
 ### Examples
 - This is a recurring promise among presidential aspirants in South Korea.
 - But the next morning, he was woken up by that recurring train whistle, which is somehow connected to his adolescent trauma.